 Relative to similar programs in other states, Chapter 313 tax benefits tend to be small and the paperwork immense.
 However, the incentives are sufficient enough that, when combined with other positive aspects of doing business in Texas they can swing many projects our way.

-Texas Taxpayers and Research Association
+In fact, in 2020 Texas was awarded the Governor's Cup in total qualifying new capital investment projects for the 8th straight year and Texas was named Business Facilities State of the Year for the 4th time.
+Coincidently these awards have all come while Chapter 313 has been in place as the State of Texas' key economic development tool.